carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 ### Adding constraint field descriptors to the table schema

 We can also add constraint field descriptors to our table schema.
-Constraints are used to validation and quality check the data, for example, by checking numeric fields are within a certain range.
+Constraints are used to validate and quality check the data, for example, by checking numeric fields are within a certain range.

 Frictionless define the following field constraints